Punshnut/macos-focusly/Documentation/en/settings-and-onboarding.md

 - You can also trigger it from the status bar menu (`Show Introduction…`).

 ## First-Startup Tips for Staying Focused
-1. **Switch overlays on**: From the status bar quick menu, enable overlays for each monitor to soften background clutter.
+1. **Switch overlay filters on**: From the status bar quick menu, enable overlays for each monitor to soften background clutter.
 2. **Pick a filter per space**: Blur (Focus) is ideal for neutral focus, Warm suits evening work, Colorful brightens presentations, and Monochrome keeps reference monitors subtle.
 3. **Dial in per-display tuning**: Adjust opacity lower on displays where you keep messaging apps, and increase blur on the main workspace to block busy wallpapers.
 4. **Set your controls**: Capture a global shortcut you can tap whenever you need to reveal your desktop, and enable Launch at Login so Focusly is always ready.